lws803/soul-login-portal/README.md

 ## Start the application

-Run `npm run start` to start the application in dev mode
+Run `npm run start` to start the application in dev mode.

 ## Deploy the application